- Home /

 To put this number in perspective, the number of people forcibly displaced is greater than the populations of Australia and New Zealand and Canada combined.

-Below are links to the Refugee Film Festival starting on June 17 at the NSW State Library, the Refugee Week Resource Kit, including background information, statistics, rights of refugees and over 15 pages of teacher resources with ideas, activities and resources for teachers to use in both primary and secondary classrooms.
+- Refugee Week Resource Kit, including background information, statistics, rights of refugees and over 15 pages of teacher resources with ideas and activities.

 - Media Releases